She's Out of My Life: Music video

 A music video was produced to promote the song, which showed Michael in a blue-green shirt, dark pants, and sitting on a barstool with a spotlight shining behind him.
 The video uses a split screen technique to simultaneously show Jackson from two different angles during the second and third verses.
-It was directed by Bruce Gowers, who also directed a similar video for Jackson's previous single "Rock with You."
+It was directed by Bruce Gowers, who also directed a similar video for Jackson's previous single "Rock with You".
 The video is shown far less frequently than Jackson's later videos, but it is included on the DVD box set Michael Jackson's Vision, marking its first DVD release.

 Live performances

-The song was performed during The Jacksons' Triumph Tour and Victory Tour.
-It was also performed on Jackson's Bad World Tour, the Dangerous World Tour, and the Royal Brunei concert, which also turned out to be the final live performance of the song, as whilst it was rehearsed for the History World Tour, it was removed from the setlist just before the tour began.
+The song was performed during the Jacksons' Triumph Tour and Victory Tour.
+It was also performed on Jackson's Bad tour, the Dangerous World Tour, and the Royal Brunei concert, which also turned out to be the final live performance of the song, as whilst it was rehearsed for the HIStory World Tour, it was removed from the setlist just before the tour began.
 The song was also rehearsed as a duet with a female backup vocalist for the first "Michael Jackson & Friends" charity concert in Seoul, South Korea, but cancelled for the final performance, which took place ten years to the day before Jackson's death.

-Usually during these performances, Jackson would bring a female audience member up on stage with him while performing the song.
-Before concluding the song, he would often pause briefly to physically display distress, which he amplified by shielding his face and acting as if he were crying.
+Usually during these performances, Jackson would replace the line "it's out of my hands" with "it's...can I come down there?"
+He would then bring a female audience member up on stage with him while performing the song.
+Before concluding the song by singing the final word "life", he would often pause briefly to physically display distress, which he amplified by shielding his face and acting as if he were crying.
+He would also do that gesture near the end of I'll Be There during The Jackson 5 Medley.

-The live performances of the song were featured on the Live at Wembley July 16, 1988, Live in Bucharest: The Dangerous Tour, and Michael Jackson: Live at Wembley July 16, 1988 DVDs.
+The live performances of the song were featured on the Live in Bucharest: The Dangerous Tour and Live at Wembley July 16, 1988 DVDs.
 Live audio is available in the Live at Wembley July 16, 1988 CD, included as a bonus on Bad 25, and the 1981 live album, The Jacksons Live!